 When it comes to packing for Vienna, it really depends on the time of year.
 During the summer months, you’ll be fine with dresses, jeans, nice tops, etc. But definitely bring a light jacket for the evening.
 I visited in June years ago and it got a little chilly at night and on rainier days.

 I also recommend comfortable walking shoes!
-I love my Keds.
+I love my Adidas Stan Smiths.

 For the winter, definitely pack waterproof boots, gloves, earmuffs, and a scarf.
-I also wore my Miss Metro Parka by The Northface to stay warm.
-I definitely recommend to pack layers, and I usually wear tights under my jeans in the winter.
+I also wore a parka by The Northface to stay warm.
+I definitely recommend to pack layers, and I usually wear tights under my jeans in the winter when it’s cold.
 We have a full packing list for Europe in winter too!

 Also, pack a small umbrella as it can rain at any time.